HashandSalt/kirby-twit/README.md

 A small plugin that is a wrapper around [twitteroauth](https://github.com/abraham/twitteroauth).
 Allows you to display tweets on your website without having use Twitters embedded timelines.

+Features:

+* Display tweets on your site using your own markup.
+* Caches results from API, in a unique file per set
+* Automagically turns all links, hashtags and @ mentions into clickable links.

 ****

 ## How to use Twit